allmaps/allmaps/packages/render/README.md

 ### constructor

-Creates an instance of WarpedMap.
+Creates an instance of a TriangulatedWarpedMap.

 #### Parameters